 No Ring Around this Collar!

 Two sets of stairs will take you to the second floor.
 One is immediately upon entering the house from the garage.
 A door on the back wall of the garage gives you access to the backyard.
 Inside and to your left, you will find the laundry room.
 You will have counterspace here beside your large appliances and a place to store your laundry supplies above.
-(Did you know that you can even make your own laundry powder?
-For that ring around your collar, of course).
+(Did you know that you can even make your own laundry powder?).

 Gouda is Good